jae1911/sitecontent/content/wiki/resonite/bot.md

 Groups allow you to share an inventory space with a multitude of users, which can be useful to cooperate on projects.
 Creating a group is available starting at the Trailblazer Patreon tier (20€/month).
 Some other pledges can allow you to create more groups, for instance, Builder (73€/month) will allow you to create two groups and Crafter (145€/month) three groups.

-All groups start with a baseline storage of 10GB, which can be extended via the `/shareStorageWithGroup` command (requires Patreon tier Builder or more).
+Groups created on Resonite start without any storage and you will need to use `/shareStorageWithGroup` to allocate some to it.`

 - `/createGroup <groupname>` - Create a new group with the specified group name
 - `/getGroupInfo <groupname>` - Gets all the info about a group (requires you to be the admin of said group)
 - `/addMember <groupname> <username> <quota>` - Adds a player to a group
   - Note: the quota is how many GBs a particular user can access of the full storage of the group.
 Setting it to `-1` means the member can use as much storage as they want.
-Groups are limited to 10G by default.
+Groups come with no storage by default, you will need to allocate some with `/shareStorageWithGroup``.
 - `/removeMember <groupname> <username>` - Removes a player from a group

 ### Cloud variables